 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fast breathing, trouble breathing, stomach pain, nausea, vomiting, severe weakness, tiredness
+- Fast or troubled breathing, stomach pain, nausea, vomiting, severe weakness

 - Increased hunger, headache, confusion, shaking, trembling, sweating